vaclav2016/xmppredis/xmppredis/README.md

 2. XmppRedis, as `out_testbot`-queue subscriber, pickup message from queue
 3. XmppRedis parse and send message to `somebody@a35a17e05e4z6vxdl.onion`

-So, if You want receive jabber-messages via xmppredis - You must execute `SUBSCRIBE in_testbot` in your application.
+So, if you want receive jabber-messages via xmppredis - you must execute `SUBSCRIBE in_testbot` in your application.

 ## XmppRedis run and configuration